 Against all my expectations, tragedy did not follow, though Cash soon proved wanting in the etiquette department.
 Sticking his nose in unwelcome areas, he would pursue terrified Maltese and Pomeranians until they turned and snapped in his face.

 My dog appeared entirely ignorant of his powers of intimidation, let alone how they were affecting his beady-eyed counterparts.

 He didn’t send the normal tail-wagging “friend” signals that came effortlessly to other pooches; rather, his preferred method of interaction involved sidling up to his playmates and butt-sniffing them with the efficiency of a parking enforcement officer checking a meter.

 The sniffing usually escalated into mounting, which left me mortified.
 It was as if I were extension guilty for these shows of sexual dominance.

-The worst part of it was that Cash went after the most vulnerable dogs: the dopey ones that didn’t know how to resist, or were too small to extricate themselves from his hold.
+The worst part of it was that Cash went after the most vulnerable dogs: the dopey ones that didn’t know how to resist, or was too small to extricate themselves from his hold.

-Their shrill barks drew looks from other owners, frown lines offers sketches of unspoken criticism.
+Their shrill barks drew looks from other owners, frown lines offer sketches of unspoken criticism.
 What was I thinking, bringing an unsocialized – scratch that, sexually aggressive – dog into the enclosure?